bitprj/devrel/Intro_to_Regression_Analysis.md

 We can now see here that there are 442 patients in totatl with 10 specific features.

 Let's look at the first 5 rows to see what type of features that we're dealing with.
+We do this by using the command `diabetes_data.head()` and the `.head()` function call showcases only the 1st five rows of the dataset by default.
+You can specify a number inside the parenthesis of the `.head()` function call if necessary.

 ```python
 #Looking at the first 5 rows of the dataset